 *Bring with plenty of water – there are no options for water near any of the trails.
 A camelbak always comes in handy as it holds plenty of water, plus there are extra compartments for small snacks and other necessities.

-*Load up on a great breakfast in Asheville as most of these waterfalls are in isolated settings with no restaurants nearby.
+*Fuel up with a great breakfast in Asheville as most of these waterfalls are located in isolated setting with no restaurants nearby.
 Biscuit Head (known for their gigantic biscuits, gravy flights, & jam bar) is a great local choice.

 *Wear hiking shoes and appropriate workout attire.
 Be prepared for extremely muddy trails especially during the rainier season – wear shoes that you do not mind getting muddy!
 Tip: I always bring with a change of shoes for after the hike).